Motor glider: Retractable propeller

-Other types

 Cross-over

 On the Stemme S10, the propeller folds into the nose cone, and is connected to the rear-mounted engine with a drive shaft.
 It also has two retractable main wheels, allowing it to be taxied without assistance, and to soar with low drag.
 These features make it a cross-over between the touring and retractable propeller motor gliders.
 It does not have a tow-hook, so it must self-launch.
 The S10-VT variant has a two-position variable-pitch propeller and a turbocharger on the engine, which allows the aircraft to cruise at altitudes up to 30,000 feet (9,000 m).

 On the AMS Carat, the propeller folds forward, pointing straight ahead like a spear.